Glossary

 -

-An organisation that provides funding (known as a grant) to another organisation to carry out particular charitable, philanthropic or benevolent purposes agreed between both organisations.
+An organisation that provides funding (known as a grant) to another organisation to carry out particular charitable, philanthropic or benevolent purposes that have been agreed between both organisations.

 I